Alignment Knowledge Distillation for Online Streaming Attention-based Speech Recognition: Basics

 \subsection{Hard monotonic attention (HMA)}

-Standard offline AED models are based on the global attention mechanism~\cite{chorowski2015attention}, in which relevant source information is selected according to the target context via attention scores calculated by normalizing energy activations over ${\bm h}$.
-However, this prevents the model from performing online streaming recognition because the decoder must see all the encoder outputs to generate the initial token.
-Moreover, the decoding complexity at each generation step is quadratic in the input length $T$.
+Standard offline AED models are based on the global attention mechanism~\cite{chorowski2015attention}, in which relevant source information is selected according to the target context via attention scores calculated by normalizing energy activations over $\encout$.
+However, this prevents the model from performing online streaming recognition, because the decoder must see all the encoder outputs to generate the initial token.
+Moreover, the decoding complexity at each generation step is in proportion to the encoder output length $\hmax$.
+This results in a total decoding complexity $\mathcal{O}(\hmax \ymax)$.
 To start generating tokens when given partial acoustic observations during inference, HMA introduces discrete binary decision processes.
-As a result, it can perform decoding with linear-time complexity $\mathcal{O}(T)$ during inference, but it behaves differently between the training and test times.
+As a result, it can perform decoding with linear-time complexity $\mathcal{O}(\hmax)$ during inference, but it behaves differently between the training and test times.

-At test time, the decoder scans the encoder outputs $h_{1}, \ldots, h_{T'}$ from left to right.
-At every input frame index $j$, the decoder has the option to (1) stop at the current frame $j$ to generate a token or (2) move forward to the next frame $j + 1$ according to a selection probability $p_{i,j} \in [0,1]$.
-A discrete decision $z_{i,j}\in\{0,1\}$ on whether to stop at the $j$-th frame is sampled from a Bernoulli random variable parameterized by $p_{i,j}$ as
+At test time, the decoder scans the encoder outputs $h_{1}, \ldots, h_{\hmax}$ from left to right.
+At every input frame index $j$, the decoder has the option to (1) stop at the current frame $j$ to generate a token or (2) move forward to the next frame $j + 1$ according to a selection probability $\pij \in [0,1]$.
+A discrete decision $\zij\in\{0,1\}$ on whether to stop at the $j$-th frame is sampled from a Bernoulli random variable parameterized by $\pij$ as

-where $e_{i,j}$ is a monotonic energy activation, $s_{i}$ is the $i$-th decoder state, and $\sigma$ is a logistic sigmoid function.
-When $z_{i,j}=1$, i.e., $p_{i,j} \geq 0.5$, the decoder stops at an index $j=t_{i}$ (referred to as the \textit{token boundary} for the $i$-th token).
+where $\eij$ is a monotonic energy activation, $s_{i}$\footnote{In this formulation, $s_{i}$ is updated before calculating $\eij$, unlike in~\cite{hard_monotonic_attention}.} is the $i$-th decoder state, and $\sigma$ is a logistic sigmoid function.
+When $\zij=1$, {\ie}, $\pij \geq 0.5$, the decoder stops at an index $j=t_{i}$ (referred to as the \textit{token boundary} of the $i$-th token).
 Then, only the corresponding single encoder output $h_{t_{i}}$ is used for generating the next token and updating the decoder state.
 The next token boundary $t_{i+1}$ is determined by resuming scanning from the previous token boundary $j=t_{i}$.

-However, this hard assignment of $z_{i,j}$ is not differentiable.
-To perform the standard backpropagation training, the expected alignment probabilities $\alpha_{i,j}$ are calculated by marginalizing over all possible alignment paths as follows:
+However, this hard assignment of $\zij$ is not differentiable.
+To perform the standard backpropagation training, the expected alignment scores $\alphaij$ are calculated by marginalizing over all possible alignment paths as follows: